wdevore/Ranger-Beta/examples/readme.md

 # Description
+Note: most of the early examples are broken as the framework changed over time and I haven't fixed yet.

 Top to bottom list level of progression and/or complexity.
 - basic_window (nothing but glfw)
 - basic_triangle (extends by adding basic concepts of OpengGL)